dennisnordberg/julia-school/content/julia/json.md

 </aside>

+Time to put this into action.
 The code looks like this:

 ```
-for i in 1:length(equipment_col)
+for i in eachindex(equipment_col)
     push!(launchers_array, equipment_col[i]["launcher"])
     push!(max_payloads_array, equipment_col[i]["max_payload"])
 end